The Andalusian Blueprint: How 1492 Invented the World Order

 Dr. Zahir Kolia

 For the Global South, and for the Muslim world specifically, unearthing this history is not an exercise in nostalgia for some lost golden era.
-It is an act of epistemic recovery directed towards material transformation.
+It is an act of epistemic recovery oriented towards material transformation.
 By revisiting the economic tools Europe appropriated from the Islamicate and the legal theories they constructed to drive domination, we can see that the secular international order we live in today is, at its heart, a theological project of endless conquest.

 The Myth of “Reconquista” and the Theft of History

-We are taught that for 800 years, Christian kingdoms waged a heroic war of liberation to recover Spain from Muslim invaders.
-This narrative is a fabrication.
-The term Reconquista itself is a nineteenth-century nationalist invention, retroactively imposed to project a modern idea of a unified Spain backward into the medieval past.
+We are taught that for eight hundred years, Christian kingdoms waged a heroic war to reclaim Spain from Muslim invaders.
+This story is a myth.
+The term Reconquista was coined in the nineteenth century, long after the events it claims to describe, projecting a modern nationalist myth of a unified Christian Spain backward into the medieval past.
+In reality, there was no Spain to reconquer.

 The Crusades: A Theology of Plunder